 Recordings of the Providence Singers

-With its March 2007 revival of Lukas Foss’s The Prairie, the Providence Singers began an exploration of “American Treasures” that has carried the chorus through its first two commercial recordings.
-The focus is on excellent choral works by American composers — works that are not frequently performed and may not be familiar to American audiences.
+With its March 2007 revival of Lukas Foss’s The Prairie, the Providence Singers began an exploration of “American Treasures” that has carried the chorus through four commercial recordings.
+The focus is on excellent choral works by American composers — works that may not be familiar to American audiences.

 Requiem for the Living